 By good cash flow management like this, you’re buying yourself more time to fix the profitability problem if you have one.
 Fixing the profit problem will feed through to fix the cash problem.

 Credit crunch – Review Your Business

 Take a good look at your business, your customers and your suppliers and review each component individually:

 Review every customer for the price, gross margin, and credit risk.
 Look for customers who aren’t profitable and put up their prices aggressively.

 Credit Crunch – Are you Invoicing for Everything you do?

-It is amazing how many businesses don’t ensure that all the work that is carried out for a customer is invoiced.
-Sometimes small costs aren’t billed on to the customer because of the perceived goodwill this will generate with the customer, but these costs can quickly build up and compromises the profitability of your business.
+It is incredible how many businesses don’t ensure that all the work that is carried out for a customer is invoiced.
+Sometimes small costs aren’t billed on to the customer because of the perceived goodwill this will generate with the customer.
+Still, these costs can quickly build up and compromises the profitability of your business.

 Make sure that everything you do for a customer is charged for.
 Remember, not charging for something – however small – is a direct hit on your profit.

 You need a gross margin to pay your overheads.
 There are two things you can do to improve it: raise prices or lower costs or both.
 Ask your suppliers for better prices or improved credit facilities.
 Look at if there are more cost-effective ways of providing your product or service to your customer.
 If you cannot be profitable with a customer, and they won’t accept a price rise, lose the customer.